stefanponik/terraform/README.md

 # terraform
-Following repository is targeted to work with Docker repository
+Following repository is targeted fully to do RND and developing / testing initial concepts

-It configures grafana docker container running on local docker instance.

-All is tested on MAC but should be operating system agnostic.
+All is developed and tested on MAC but should be working on Windows and Linux too.

+## License

+MIT / BSD